folio-org/folio-org.github.io/guides/module-descriptor.md

 Their default values would need to make sense in the FOLIO [reference environments](/guides/automation/#reference-environments) where these LaunchDescriptors will be used as-is.
 The defaults also need to make sense in a cluster.

+Clearly describe the env items using those available properties (name, value, description).
+This is necessary information for DevOps to be able to utilise the module.

 ### env JAVA_OPTIONS

 This environment variable must at least have the setting as shown in the [example](#example-launchdescriptors), which enables Java to configure the specified [memory](#memory) for the container.